-At the conclusion of hearing on the Committee Standing Motion, the Bankruptcy Court elected to defer its ruling on the Committee Standing Motion until the time of the hearing on the Disclosure Statement.
+At the conclusion of hearing on the Committee Standing Motion, the Bankruptcy Court elected to defer its ruling on the Committee Standing Motion until no earlier than the time of the hearing on the Disclosure Statement.
+The Court subsequently deferred its ruling on the Committee Standing Motion further to permit the filing of responses to the Committee's supplement.
+Pursuant to the Committee Plan Support Stipulation, if the Plan is confirmed and becomes effective, the Committee will withdraw the Committee Standing Motion and the claims asserted therein will be released under the Plan.